Egg timer

 An egg timer or kitchen timer is a device whose primary function is to assist in timing during cooking; the name comes from the first timers initially being used for the timing of cooking eggs.
 Early designs simply counted down for a specific period of time.
 Some modern designs can time more accurately by depending on water temperature rather than an absolute time.

 Technology

-Traditionally egg timers were small hourglasses and the name has come to be synonymous with this form.
+Traditionally egg timers were small hourglasses.
 As technology progressed mechanical countdown timers were developed which had an adjustable dial and could be applied to a wide range of timed cooking tasks.
 Most recently digital timers have also been manufactured and a wide selection of software is available to perform this task on a computer or mobile phone.
 The task is simple to perform on most microwaves and oven timers.